dbagley1/qr-code-rails-react-app/README.md

 - Full CRUD capability: users can view, create, edit, and delete their QR Codes through the web application.
 - User authentication & account creation.
 Users must be logged in to use the application and can only access QR Codes associated with their account.
 - QR Codes can be downloaded in SVG format.
+- Grouping QR Codes using projects for campaign management.
+- Allowing users to collaborate by sharing access to projects.

 Features in-progress:

-- Grouping QR Codes using projects for campaign management.
-- Allowing users to collaborate by share access to projects through a many-to-many relationship.
 - PNG export of QR Codes.
 - Editing account details and deleting accounts.
 - Metrics and anlaytics, using short URLs and redirects to track how many people use the QR code in realtime.